Regular savings today could provide a financial boost in the future to help with the costs of further education or buying a home.

 Yes, you can withdraw funds if you are the appointed trustee provided they are for the benefit of the child e.g. school fees.

-Expert financial planners to discuss your financial goals and recommend the best approach.
+Expert financial planners to discuss your retirement and recommend the best approach.

 Powerful online service for you to plan for your children's accounts or other investments.